oliver-kriska/expert/pages/installation.md

 ### Visual Studio Code

 Click on the extensions button on the sidebar, then search for `lexical`, then click `install`.

-By default, the extension will automatically download the latest version of Expert.
-Expert is derived from the Lexical codebase, but the extension will install the new Expert executable.
+This is a stop gap until we create a dedicated Expert extension, so youll need to configure it to use the Expert executable instead.

 To change to a local executable, go to `Settings -> Extensions -> Lexical` and type `/my/home/projects/expert/apps/expert/burrito_out/expert_linux_amd64` into the text box in the `Server: Release path override` section.

-### neovim
+### Neovim

 Expert requires neovim `>= 0.9.0`.